matahariramadhan/transcriptor-app/README.md

     pytest --cov=src tests/
     ```

-    This will run all tests in the `tests/` directory and report coverage for the `src/` directory.
+    This will run all tests (unit and integration by default, or specify paths) in the `tests/` directory and report coverage for the `src/` directory.

-See `testPlan.md` for a detailed overview of the testing strategy (unit, integration, E2E) and the structure of the tests (`tests/unit/`, `tests/integration/`).
+See `testPlan.md` for a detailed overview of the testing strategy (unit, integration, E2E) and the structure of the tests (`tests/unit/`, `tests/integration/`, `tests/e2e/`).

 ## Contributing